EMERGING MARKET AND DEVELOPED MARKET REAL GDP GROWTH

 - Invests in some of the world’s fastest growing economies, providing diverse opportunities for active investors to exploit.

-- Leverages a team of nearly 100 dedicated portfolio managers and analysts across eight countries.
+- Leverages a team of nearly 100 dedicated investment professionals across eight countries around the globe.

 - Bottom-up stock selection targets well-managed businesses with sustainable growth potential.